BikramKumar6928/public-notes/AI/Generative AI and LLMs Foundations.md

 # Prompt Engineering

 LLMs are geared towards text completion as they predict the next token in the input text.
-Because completion LLMs are trained to predict the next word on a large data set of internet text, rather than answering the question user wants.
-In this way, you cannot give instructions or ask questions to a completion LLM.
+Because completion LLMs are trained to predict the next word on a large data set of internet text, rather than answering the question user asked.
+So you cannot give instructions or ask questions to a completion LLM.
 Instead, you need to formulate your input as a prompt whose natural continuation is your desired output.

 ## Prompt